alyona-korenkovich/FreePlayHub/README.md

 <img src="img/showcase_desktop_game_page.png" alt="Desktop mockup with page view (page has basic information about the game)">
 <img src="img/showcase_mobile_list_and_gamepage.png" alt="IPhone mockup with games list view and game page view (list view has filters by platform & category and sorters, page has basic information about the game)">
 <img src="img/showcase_mobile_screenshot_gallery.png" alt="IPhone mockup with game page view (gallery of screenshots showcase)">

-.. or test it yourself on <a href="https://alyona-korenkovich.github.io/FreePlayHub">live demo</a>!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>